 We want to gather all these concerns and questions in one place and publish them in a transparent form.
 At our company, we use a wiki page for this internally.
 But you can also use a table in Google Workspace or Office 365, or simply a page on your current intranet or a file on a network drive.

 You may even be able to solve several of these problems on the side, while others will not be resolvable.
-If dozens of people come to you over the next few weeks with increased concerns about outsourcing the data, for example, you know you will probably have to include it in the project.
-But if the chairperson and CIO come to you and pat you on the back and praise your cloud first strategy, then it probably doesn’t present a major risk for the project.
+If dozens of people come to you over the next few weeks with increased concerns about outsourcing the data, for example, you know you’ll probably have to include it in the project.
+But if the chairperson and CIO come to you and pat you on the back and praise your cloud-first strategy, then it probably doesn’t present a major risk for the project.

-This approach is also a fair one for all of those with concerns, because the amount of time and effort they invest in voicing the issue across the company is directly linked to the amount of personal energy they put into it.
-If there is an escalation in the concerns voiced, you can respond accordingly.
+This approach is also a fair one for all of those with concerns because the amount of time and effort they invest in voicing the issue across the company is directly linked to the amount of personal energy they put into it.
+If there’s an escalation in the concerns voiced, you can respond accordingly.
 But if one of the doubters simply voices their concerns to you personally in passing, you don’t need to make a big thing out of it.

 Give the skeptics an outlet to voice their reservations and document them publicly using an existing channel.